ToshioCP/Gtk4-tutorial/Readme_for_developers.md

 Compare sample.src.md and sample.md.
 The contents of sample.c is substituted for the line `@@@ sample.c`.
-In addition for spaces are added at the top of each line of sample.c.
+In addition four spaces are added at the top of each line of sample.c.

 These two commands have two advantages.